Pedro Asmar De Lucas Brea

 Philosophy

-Pedro recently completed his PhD in Philosophy at the University of North Texas (July 2024) and has a BS in Physics from the University of Texas at Dallas.
+Pedro has a PhD in Philosophy from the University of North Texas (2024) and a BS in Physics from the University of Texas at Dallas (2019).

 Courses Taught